Abhijeet0802/DSND---Write-a-Data-Science-Blog/README.md

 Analyzed, Modeled, and Visualized

 Provided a clear connection between business questions and how the data answers them.

 4) Communicated Insights

+Link to the Blog on Medium.com - https://medium.com/@abhijeetshrivastava08/programmers-are-extroverts-50e566de405